syncthing/docs/specs/untrusted.rst

     their choosing.
 If there is nothing to worry about here we can remove the padding. //jb

 Implementation Details
 ----------------------

 Metadata Encryption
 ~~~~~~~~~~~~~~~~~~~

-The Syncthing protocol is essentially two phase:
+The Syncthing protocol is essentially two-phase:

-- A device sends file metadata for a new or changed file
+- A device sends file metadata (a ``FileInfo`` structure) for a new or changed file

 - The other side determines which blocks it needs to construct the new file, and requests these blocks

-For untrusted devices a fake file metadata is constructed, with an encrypted
+For untrusted devices a fake FileInfo is constructed, with an encrypted
 name and block list and other metadata such as modification time and
 permissions set to static values.